 Mentoring – Through our Mentoring program, PRSA-NY brings a personal element to our organization’s commitment to professional development.
 The members of the Mentoring Committee recruit mentors and mentees, screen and match the candidates with a goal toward sparking mutually rewarding partnerships.

 Programming – PRSA-NY is noted for the quality and variety of its events and the Programming Committee is the group that deserves the credit.
 Committee members create an annual schedule of events designed to address the wide range of interests of Chapter members.
-Volunteers develop the event topics, recruit top-tier speakers, research venues and work on event promotion with the Marketing Committee.
+Volunteers develop the event topics, recruit top-tier speakers, research venues, work on event promotion with the Marketing Committee, and manage logistics.

 Sponsorship and Professional Partners – As a nonprofit professional organization, PRSA-NY seeks support from corporate sponsors and partners to help fund its professional development and awards initiatives.
 If you get satisfaction from achieving quantifiable results and from helping others grow through our Chapter’s programs, the Sponsorship and Professional Partners Committee would be a great fit.